chocoteam/choco-solver/docs/source/5_elements.rst

  - an array of task object `TASKS`,
  - an array of integer variable `HEIGHTS`,
  - an integer variable `CAPACITY` and
- - a boolean `INCREMENTAL`.
+ - a boolean `INCREMENTAL` (graph-based self-decomposition of :cite:`FagesECAI14`).

-It ensures that at each point of the time the cumulated height of the set of tasks that overlap that point does not exceed the given capacity.
+It ensures that at each point of the time the cumulative height of the set of tasks that overlap that point does not exceed the given capacity.

 **See also**: `cumulative <http://sofdem.github.io/gccat/gccat/Ccumulative.html>`_ in the Global Constraint Catalog.

-**Implementation based on**: :cite:`tbd`.
+**Implementation based on**: :cite:`FagesECAI14`.

 **API**:  ::